kewbish/kewbish-readme/README.md

 # Hey - I'm Emilie, though on the web I'm Kewbish.

 I'm a student software developer, interested in all things web.
-Currently, I'm a second-year in Computer Science at the [University of British Columbia](https://ubc.ca).
-I recently interned at [Replit](https://repl.it) in their frontend infrastructure (product) team, working on the IDE experience.
+Currently, I'm a Software Engineer Intern at [Cloudflare](https://cloudflare.com), working on the Queues team.
+I'm also a third-year in Computer Science at the [University of British Columbia](https://ubc.ca).
+I recently interned at [Replit](https://repl.it) in their frontend infrastructure team, working on the IDE experience.

 I'm inspired by the Web's potential to cultivate connections and empower creation.
 The sheer surface area of the Web means it's a central part of our lives — I'd like to explore how we can make it better.
 This is a Herculean task, but I've dabbled in extending [Web Monetization](https://webmonetization.org/) and applying NLP to create expressive [tools for thought](https://numinous.productions/ttft/) before.